 A number of laboratory metrology seminars are offered by the NIST Office of Weights and Measures (OWM) Laboratory Metrology Program.
 Course descriptions, the current schedule, and the link to sign up for seminars are provided here.
 The duration of all webinars is two hours.
-The duration of all courses, with the exception of the Mass Metrology Seminar is one week.
-The Mass Metrology Seminar is two weeks.
+The duration of all courses, with the exception of the Mass Metrology and Advanced Mass Seminars, is one week.
+The Advanced Mass Seminar is nine days, and the Mass Metrology Seminar is two weeks.
 The courses are:

 All courses will meet at NIST at the following location unless otherwise indicated on your confirmation notice:National Institute of Standards and Technology (NIST)